-We pick and size asset classes and active strategies within the GIC portfolio according to our investment capabilities.
+We allocate to asset classes and active strategies within the GIC Portfolio according to our investment capabilities.
 This means putting more capital in areas where we think GIC has better access to market opportunities, better understanding and ability to structure and manage the investments, and greater confidence that our investment theses will play out.

 This starts with a clear understanding of the real underlying risks of each investment in various scenarios.
-Then we put together different combinations of investments in various amounts, and stress-test their overall risk.
-Finally, we choose the portfolio combination that abides by our risk limits even in bad scenarios, and that also gives us the best prospective return.
-Such a portfolio will invariably be diversified to a large extent, taking advantage of the fact that risks are not perfectly correlated and therefore they work best in combination rather in concentration.
+We then put together different combinations of investments in various amounts and stress-test their overall risk.
+Finally, we choose the portfolio combination that abides by our risk limits even in bad scenarios and gives us the best prospective return.
+Such a portfolio will invariably be diversified to a large extent, taking advantage of the fact that risks are not perfectly correlated and therefore work best in combination rather than in concentration.

 Disciplined and judicious portfolio management

-Distribution of asset classes in the Reference Portfolio which characterises the Client's risk preference
+Figure 4.
+Distribution of Asset Classes in the Reference Portfolio that Characterises the Client's Risk Preference

-GIC’s Client is the Government, who owns the funds that GIC manages, and has characterized its risk preference using a portfolio of 65% global equities and 35% global bonds (“65-35”).
+GIC’s client is the Government, who owns the funds that GIC manages and has characterised its risk preference using a portfolio of 65% global equities and 35% global bonds (“65-35”).
 We refer to this as the Reference Portfolio.
-The Reference Portfolio is not a benchmark, but an expression of the overall risk that the Client is prepared for the GIC Portfolio to take.”
+The Reference Portfolio is not a benchmark but an expression of the overall risk that the Client is prepared for the GIC Portfolio to take.

 The investment framework encapsulates the various long-term risk and return drivers for GIC.
 It also reflects the responsibilities of the GIC Board and Management.
-The Reference Portfolio characterises the Client’s risk appetite, while the GIC Board approves the Policy Portfolio that is designed to deliver good, long-term returns.
-GIC Management is empowered to add value within the risk limits stipulated by the GIC Board through the Active Portfolio which comprises active, skill-based strategies.
+The Reference Portfolio characterises the Client’s risk appetite while the GIC Board approves the Policy Portfolio that is designed to deliver good long-term returns.
+The GIC Management is empowered to add value within the Client's risk tolerance through the Active Portfolio which comprises active, skill-based strategies.

 The Investment Board provides an independent layer of oversight on GIC’s active investment management and process.
-Investment Board members come from the private sector and may not necessarily be GIC Board Directors.
+Investment Board members come from the private sector and are not necessarily on the GIC Board.
 Together, they offer extensive experience in various types of investments across geographies.
 The Investment Board ensures that GIC invests in a sound and disciplined manner.
-Additionally, the Investment Board ensures that GIC takes into account potential reputational risks arising from investment activities.
+It also ensures that GIC takes into account potential reputational risks arising from investment activities.

 Investment Strategies Committee

-Adds value by constructing and managing the Active Portfolio within the risk tolerance in GIC’s mandate set by the Client
+Adds value by constructing and managing the Active Portfolio within the Client’s risk tolerance and GIC’s mandate.

 As a disciplined, long-term value investor, we take a systematic, patient, and diversified approach in seeking investment opportunities, differentiating between an asset’s current price and its intrinsic value.